QLIC-meets/QLIC-meets.github.io/season5/README.tex.md

 #### Lecture Set 3 (Thursdays; Feb 27 and March 5, ~~19, 26~~; 2020) | Bell nonlocality

-**TWO LAST LECTURES POSPONED - date to be defined according to the evolution of the situation at the ULB**
+**TWO LAST LECTURES POSTPONED - date to be defined according to the evolution of the situation at the ULB**

 Lecture series on Bell nonlocality, an overview of the field with a focus on recent results and applications (see [references](#Emmanuel-Zambrini-Cruzeiro)).